 Receipt of Gifts

 Gifts from suppliers, customers or competitors to Domino employees raise the appearance, if not the reality, of dishonest or unfair dealings.
 It is Domino's policy that all business decisions be made impartially and fairly, and not on the basis of gratuities offered to employees.
 No employee, or any of his or her family, may solicit or receive favours, gifts, loans or other benefits (including service and discounts as well as material goods) from any supplier, customer or competitor.
-The only exception to this policy is for casual entertainment or gifts (other than money) of nominal value which are customarily offered to others having a similar relationship with the supplier, customer or competitor.
-Domino employees should exercise good judgement in deciding whether to accept a gift of nominal value or casual entertainment and should resolve all doubts and questions in favour of declining to accept the offer.
+The only exception to this policy is that employees may receive reasonable hospitality and gifts (other than money) of nominal value which are customarily offered to others having a similar relationship with the supplier, customer or competitor.
+Domino employees should exercise good judgement in deciding whether to accept a gifts of nominal value or reasonable hospitality and should resolve all doubts and questions in favour of declining to accept the offer.

 Use of Domino Resources

 Each of us has a responsibility to use Domino resources, including time, materials, equipment and proprietary information for Domino business purposes only and not for personal benefit.
 Any such personal use, without proper permission amounts to theft.
 Domino property, such as shop equipment and tools, office materials and facilities, are not to be used by employees other than for Domino purposes.
 Use of such property in connection with community or employee social or personal activities may be authorised only by your Manager or a member of the Group Executive Management team.